iknowjason/PurpleCloud/README.md

 For full documentation visit:  https://www.purplecloud.network

 # Changelog
+## 8/20/24:  Updated Azure Sentinel Generator
+- On sentinel.py: Updated new Azure Monitor Agent (AMA) automated installation on dc and all windows endpoints!
+From now on, all windows endpoints automatically send logs to Log Analytics Workspace / Sentinel.
+Updated detection rule filter for Sysmon and Windows / Security event logs.
+- On sentinel.py: Added Diagnostic setting automated terraform deployment to send Entra ID logs to Log Analytics Workspace / Sentinel
+- On sentinel.py: On Domain Controller, added Sysmon install and sending all Sysmon/Security logs to LAW/Sentinel
+- On sentinel.py: On Domain Controller, removed CSE and streamlined AD Forest installation through powershell
+- On sentinel.py: Removed Elastic Detection Rules and APT Simulator

 ## 2/18/24:  Updated Atomic Red Team (ART) installation
 - On sentinel.py, ad.py:  Updated ART installation to latest method for easy Invoke-Atomics
 - On sentinel.py, ad.py:  Fixed installation bug for Elastic Detection Rules